billy-inn/billy-inn.github.io/source/_posts/2015-12-27-trace-of-my-study-on-machine-learning.markdown

 - [Stanford CS231n](http://vision.stanford.edu/teaching/cs231n/index.html): Convolutional Neural Networks for Visual Recognition.
 - [Deep Learning Book](http://www.deeplearningbook.org/): Ongoing.
 - [TensorFlow](https://www.tensorflow.org/): Large amount of high-quality tutorials and well-coded recent advances in DL.
 Most applicable scenario: research.
+- [PyTorch](http://pytorch.org/): Use dynamic graph instead of static graph in TensorFlow.
+Relatively easy to use compared to TensorFlow.
+Most applicable scenario: research.
 - [Mxnet](https://github.com/dmlc/mxnet): High performance.
 Most applicable scenario: industry.
 - [Keras](https://keras.io/): High-level, easy to use.
 Most applicable scenario: competitions like Kaggle.

+Note: I'm comfortable with coding in both TensorFlow and PyTorch and use Keras from time to time.
+I don't know much about Mxnet and rarely use it, but I'm amazed by their group members.

 ### Large Scale Machine Learning